 \subsection{Data generation for ZhoBLiMP}

-\paragraph{Sources of the minimal pairs.} Templates of minimal pairs, which we call paradigms, come from three sources: (1) examples in a syntax textbook on Chinese---\textit{The Syntax of Chinese}~\cite{SyntaxHLL}, (2) BLiMP~\cite{warstadt-et-al-2020-blimp}, and (3) journal articles on Chinese syntax and linguistics.
+\paragraph{Sources of the minimal pairs.} Templates of minimal pairs, which we call paradigms, come from three sources: (1) minimal pairs in a syntax textbook on Chinese---\textit{The Syntax of Chinese}~\cite{SyntaxHLL}\footnote{We use large-scale native speaker ratings of these minimal pairs reported in \citet{chen2020assessing} to select those pairs where judgments of linguists converge with those of native speakers. }, (2) BLiMP~\cite{warstadt-et-al-2020-blimp}, and (3) journal articles on Chinese syntax and linguistics.
 We choose (1) because as a general-purpose textbook, it provides a comprehensive and systematic description of almost all syntactic phenomena in Chinese, with many example minimal pairs, which ensures ZhoBLiMP's coverage.
 For phenomena not covered in (1), we manually selected linguistics articles (3) that discuss these phenomena, and extract minimal pairs from them.
-We also select paradigms in the English BLiMP that have counterparts in Chinese for comparison of the two languages.
+We also select paradigms in the English BLiMP that have counterparts in Chinese for future comparison of the two languages.

 \paragraph{Generation from templates and a vocab.} A group of eight Chinese linguists first extract the minimal pairs from the three sources above.
 Then grammar rules for each sentence in the minimal pair are created, and the necessary lexical items with their specific features are added to the vocabulary, which are then used to generate 300 unique minimal pairs for each paradigm.

-Finding enough lexical items with specific features, as well as the correct collocations can be challenging.
-We consulted linguistic resources on specific phenomena to create a wide coverage vocabulary that can cover the 100+ paradigms we generate.
+We consult linguistic resources on specific phenomena to create a wide coverage vocabulary that can cover the 100+ paradigms we generate.
 The creation of templates and vocabulary took about two months.

-In the end, 118 paradigms are created, which are grouped into 15 linguistic phenomena, with examples listed in Table~\ref{tab:zhoblimp-examples}.
+In the end, 118 paradigms are created, which are grouped into 15 linguistic phenomena, with examples listed in Table~\ref{tab:intro:examples}.